 Hunger and malnutrition trap communities in a cycle of suffering, denying them the chance to thrive and build better lives.
 With 2 billion people without access to adequate food, the heartbreaking reality is that millions of children face stunted growth and wasting, robbing them of their full potential.
-Ensuring universal access to social protection is key to preventing the most vulnerable, especially women in all their diversity and children, from falling further behind.
+Ensuring universal access to social protection is key to preventing the most vulnerable, especially women and children, from falling further behind.

-- Strengthen universal social protection systems that prevent, diagnose, and treat malnutrition, ensuring targeted support for women in all their diversity and children in vulnerable communities, and with attention to development and emergency settings, including those affected by armed conflicts. - Scale up investments in integrated health delivery services, including immunization, preventative medicine, and child protection to ensure every child grows up healthy, nourished, and safe.
+- Strengthen universal social protection systems that prevent, diagnose, and treat malnutrition, ensuring targeted support for women and children in vulnerable communities, and with attention to development and emergency settings, including those affected by armed conflicts. - Scale up investments in integrated health delivery services, including immunization, preventative medicine, and child protection to ensure every child grows up healthy, nourished, and safe.